-The chart below provides a ten-year history of pricing realized for spruce fir sawlogs and hardwood pulpwood from the NB Timberlands and the Maine Timberlands.
-Pricing of spruce fir sawlogs has been very stable in recent years despite significant changes in the CAN\$/US\$ exchange rate and pricing for finished wood products commodities.
+The chart below provides a ten-year history of pricing realized for spruce fir sawlogs and hardwood pulpwood from the Acadian Timberlands.
+Pricing of spruce and fir sawlogs has been very stable in recent years despite significant changes in the CAN\$/US\$ exchange rate and pricing for finished wood products commodities.
 This has allowed Acadian to maintain a very stable financial performance.